ZaahierAdams/Machine-Learning-Iris-Dataset/README.md

 # Machine-Learning-Iris-Dataset

 The purpose of this app. was to work through a Machine Learning problem in python using the Iris dataset.
-If you are interested in this Machine Learning exercise [go here](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
+If you are interested in this problem exercise [go here](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).

 ### In essence the steps were:
 1. Define Problem